groovycode-xyz/taschengeld/PROJECT_STATUS.md

 # Tascheged - Allowance Tracker Project Status

 ## Current Status
-The project has made significant progress with the Task Management Interface now functional.
+The project has made significant progress with the Task Management Interface now functional and initial unit tests implemented.

 ## Completed Features
 - Basic application shell with header and sidebar navigation